jfasch/FH-STECE2022/Documentation/toolcase/motor.rst

    ``set_speed(percentage_of_max_speed)``.

    Depending on the parameter's value, IOs and PWM are tuned accordingly.
-Give examples (here, not in code/doxygen) so the user can understand how ``set_speed()`` is implemented in terms of ``SysFS_Motor``'s ``forward``, ``backward`` and ``speed`` ctor params.
+Give examples (here in Sphinx/RST, not in code/doxygen) so the user can understand how ``set_speed()`` is implemented in terms of ``SysFS_Motor``'s ``forward``, ``backward`` and ``speed`` ctor params.